astropy/astropy/docs/time/index.rst

 The following code replicates an example in the `SOFA Time Scale and Calendar Tools <http://www.iausofa.org/sofa_ts_c.pdf>`_ document.
 It does the transform from UTC to all supported time scales (TAI, TCB, TCG, TDB, TT, UT1, UTC).
-This requires an observer location (here, latitude, and longitude).
+This requires an observer location (here, latitude and longitude).
 ::

   >>> import astropy.units as u